 Wild garlic is a forager’s delight, found in the woodlands around Dunbrody from early spring to the end of May.
-One of our favourites walks is through the trails in Tintern Abbey where there is more wild garlic than we’ve ever seen.
+One of our favourites walks is through the trails in Tintern Abbey where this year there is more wild garlic than we’ve ever seen.

 The health benefits are numerous.
 Widely known for its antibacterial, antibiotic and possibly antiviral properties and containing vitamins A and C, calcium, iron, phosphorus, sodium and copper.
-Studies have also shown that it may help reduce blood pressure, thereby reducing the risk of stroke and heart disease
+Studies have also shown that it may help reduce blood pressure, thereby reducing the risk of stroke and heart disease.

 Here’s the Dunbrody Wild Garlic Pesto recipe from Kevin Dundon:

 300g (10½oz) wild garlic (about 1 large handful of cloves)

 15g (½oz) parmesan cheese, grated

 ½ tsp coriander seeds, crushed

 250ml (9fl oz) olive oil

 Tip: Try using coriander (cilantro) as an alternative if you find wild garlic hard to locate.